sternmotor/jacob/virtualisation/docker/images.md

     '#' lines starting with this character are ignored: use it for comments

-ignore, exclude in `.dockerignore` - docker uses the last rule that matches as the "final" rule
+Ignore, exclude in `.dockerignore` - docker uses the last rule that matches as the "final" rule

     # Ignore everything